 - F1.4.1 Membership of an approved Examination Panel will normally be: - Chair - One internal examiner - One external examiner - F1.4.2 A student will be examined by no less than two examiners, one of which must be an external examiner.
-Where the case for another examiner is justified, this must not be an additional internal examiner. - F1.4.3 Where no suitable internal examiner is available, two external examiners may be appointed. - F1.4.4 Where the student is a member of staff of the University, a second external examiner will be appointed in place of an internal examiner. - F1.4.5 If the student was a member of staff at the University at the time of initial registration with the Faculty Research Degrees Committee but subsequently leaves its employment, they will be treated as a member of staff for the duration of their studies. - F1.4.6 Where the Panel contains two external examiners, neither view takes precedence over the other. - F1.4.7 No student for a research degree of the University will act as an examiner for a research degree in a related discipline, either as an internal examiner at the University or as an external examiner at another institution. - F1.4.8 The role of the Chair is not that of an examiner.
-The Chair will: - a) Where possible be a permanent senior member of academic staff of the University who has experience of examining at least three examinations and/or successful completions at the Doctoral level and; - b) Be independent from the two examiners and; - c) Be independent from the programme of work forming the basis of the subject matter under examination and; - d) Not have acted as an Assessor at the student's transfer assessment - F1.4.9 Examiners will be experienced in research in the general area of the student's thesis and, where practicable, have experience as a specialist in the topic(s) to be examined as demonstrated by evidence of their recent published work. - F1.4.10 The internal examiner will: - (i) not be a member of the student's supervisory team or any other person closely involved with the student's work - (ii) normally be an appropriately qualified contracted member of academic staff of the University - (iii) not be a registered postgraduate research student of the University or any other Higher Education Institution
+Where the case for another examiner is justified, this must not be an additional internal examiner. - F1.4.3 Where no suitable internal examiner is available, two external examiners may be appointed. - F1.4.4 Where the student is a member of staff of the University, a second external examiner will be appointed in place of an internal examiner. - F1.4.5 If the student was a member of staff at the University at the time of initial registration on the programme but subsequently leaves its employment, they will be treated as a member of staff for the duration of their studies.

+- F1.4.6 Where the Panel contains two external examiners, neither view takes precedence over the other. - F1.4.7 No student for a research degree of the University will act as an examiner for a research degree, either as an internal examiner at the University or as an external examiner at another institution. - F1.4.8 The role of the Chair is not that of an examiner.
+The Chair will: - a) Where possible, be a permanent senior member of academic staff of the University and; - b) Have experience of examining at least three examinations at the Doctoral level and; - Normally have experience of supervising at least two students to successful completion and: - d) Be independent from the two examiners and; - e) Be independent from the programme of work forming the basis of the subject matter under examination and: - f) Not have acted as an Assessor at the student's transfer assessment - F1.4.9 Examiners will be experienced in research in the general area of the student's thesis and, where practicable, have experience as a specialist in the topic(s) to be examined as demonstrated by evidence of their recent published work. - F1.4.10 The internal examiner will: - (i) normally have had previous experience of examining and/or have supervised to completion a minimum of two research degree students at Doctoral level - (ii) not be a member of the student's supervisory team or any other person closely involved with the student's work - (iii) normally be an appropriately qualified contracted member of academic staff of the University - (iv) not normally have acted in the capacity of a transfer Assessor for the student - F1.4.11 The external examiner will: - (i) normally have had previous experience of examining and/or have supervised to completion a minimum of two research degree students at Doctoral level - (ii) be independent both of the University and any collaborating establishment - (iii) not have acted previously as the student's supervisor or adviser - (iv) not be, or have been within the previous three years, either a supervisor of another student or been an external examiner at the university - (v) not have been employed by the University within the previous three years - (vi) not be a registered postgraduate research student at another institution - (vii) be able to demonstrate an understanding of examining at PhD level in the United Kingdom, or in a country that operates a PhD examination system similar to that of the United Kingdom - F1.4.12 At least one of the examiners must have experience of examining a minimum of two research degree students at Doctoral level.